Dynatrace/OneAgent-SDK-for-Java/README.md

 The Dynatrace OneAgent SDK for Java has no further dependencies.

 ### Troubleshooting
-If the SDK can't connect to the OneAgent (see usage of SDKState in samples) or you you don't see the desired result in the Dynatrace UI, you might set the following system property to print debug information to standard out:
+If the SDK can't connect to the OneAgent (see usage of SDKState in samples) or you you don't see the desired result in the Dynatrace UI, you can set the following system property to print debug information to standard out:

 	-Dcom.dynatrace.oneagent.sdk.debug=true

-This will provide SDK related debug information in agent log.
-Additionally ensure, that you have set an `LoggingCallback` in your application.
+Additionally you should/have to ensure, that you have set a `LoggingCallback`.
 For usage see class `StdErrLoggingCallback` in `remotecall-server` module (in samples/remotecall folder).

 ## OneAgent SDK for Java Requirements